ygorelik/ydk-gen/README.md

 The YDK is currently supported on the following platforms including native installations, virtual machines, and docker images:
  - Linux Ubuntu Xenial (16.04 LTS), Bionic (18.04 LTS), and Focal (20.04 LTS)
- - Linux CentOS/RHEL versions 7 and 8
+ - Linux CentOS/RHEL versions 7 and 8.2
- - MacOS up to 10.14.6 (Mojave)
+ - MacOS up to 11.6.2 (Big Sur)

 On Windows 10 the Linux virtual machine can run using Windows Subsystem for Linux (WSL);
 check [this](https://www.windowscentral.com/install-windows-subsystem-linux-windows-10) for virtual machine installation procedure.